English 9 (1 credit) Required 9

 Communications (.5 credit) Elective 10-12

 The Communications course is designed for students to better understand the nature of sending and receiving messages.
 Content will include reading, writing, speaking and listening as the four types of human communications.
 Students will study problem solving techniques and practice active listening as a tool for problem solving.
 The class will involve role-playing, analysis of communication exchanges and discussions.
 We will be studying various models of communications.
 Evaluation will be in the form of traditional tests and projects.
 The course will examine how the various media operates as well as how it influences our culture.
-The course will include multiple projects, learning games, independent reading and written analysis.
+The course will include multiple projects, learning games, independent reading, public speaking, and written analysis.

 Film Studies (.5 credits) ) Elective 10-12